shiya-liu/ShiyaLiu/content/portfolio/competence/competencies/organization.md

 headless: true
 ---

-### Level
+### Proficient Level

 ### Description
-"The Organizational and Human Resources competency area includes knowledge, skills, and dispositions used in the management of institutional human capital, financial, and physical resources" (p.24).
+>"The Organizational and Human Resources competency area includes knowledge, skills, and dispositions used in the management of institutional human capital, financial, and physical resources" (p.24).

-###
+### Artifact
+{{< embed-pdf url= "/uploads/org.pdf" hidePaginator="true">}}

 ### References